Query Processing on Tensor Computation Runtimes: Tensor Query Processor ( )

 The goal of the Parsing Layer is to translate input queries into \system's internal IR.
 This goal is accomplished in two steps: (1)~input queries are parsed, optimized, and exposed as frontend-specific physical query plans; and (2)~a frontend-specific parsing logic translates the physical plan into an IR plan.

 In its current version, \system supports queries expressed as Spark SQL statements, and it uses the PySpark API to parse, optimize, and return the physical plan in a JSON format.
+We plan to add support for Calcite~\cite{calcite}, DuckDB~\cite{duckdb}, and eventually Substrait~\cite{substrait}\footnote{Note that we currently only support Apache Spark for relational frontends, not in general. \system, in fact, supports all the ML frontends available in {\sc Hummingbird~\cite{hummingbird-github}}.}.
 Then the Spark parser constructs the internal IR version of the physical plan using a DFS post-order traversal.
-If an operator that is not supported is found in the plan, this phase will fail with an exception.
-The list of operators supported by the IR is extensible (\textbf{DC4}) and adding a new operator to the IR is straightforward: the only requirement is registering the operator class and its internal alias in the format { {\sf <front-end name><operator name>}} so that the operator is recognized when the plan is traversed.
-The alias will then be used by the Planning Layer (Section~\ref{sec:planning}) to fetch the corresponding tensor program.
+If an unsupported operator is found in the plan, this phase will fail with an exception.
+The list of operators supported by the IR is extensible (\textbf{DC4}).